-Enjoy the BEST 4 hour wildlife and dolphin cruise in the majestic Marlborough Sounds with the award winning local wildlife experts!
+Enjoy our intimate 4 hour wildlife and Dolphin cruise in the majestic Marlborough Sounds with the award winning local wildlife experts, departing at 13:30 daily.

 Embark on a fully guided wildlife and dolphin cruise like no other.
 Travel through Marlborough's Queen Charlotte Sound to unique Wildlife Sanctuary Islands, encountering a huge variety of rare, wonderful and interesting species along the way.